Compare Tree Removal Estimates Now

 Do I Need A Permit to Remove A Hazardous Tree?

 Permits are not required in most states to remove a hazardous tree.
 However, you will be required to have the tree inspected by a certified arborist and possibly the city arborist.
-A permit can take up to 4 weeks to obtain, so if a tree is an immediate threat, you can get the verbal go-ahead from council.
-Others such as Houston, Tx allow tree owners to hire a private arborist who will inspect a tree and create a report that the tree is hazardous and should be removed.
+A permit can take up to 4 weeks to obtain, so if a tree is an immediate threat, you can get the verbal go-ahead from the council.
+Others such as Houston, Tx1 allow tree owners to hire a private arborist who will inspect a tree and create a report that the tree is hazardous and should be removed.

 You can avoid inadvertently breaking the law by consulting a tree removal company before you cut any tree even if you think it is a hazard.
 The tree removal company will ensure that they prepare the required documentation depending on your location and file it for you.
-The recommended tree removal companies in Go Tree Quotes have trained arborists and experience with local tree cutting laws.
+The recommended tree removal companies in Go Tree Quotes have trained arborists and experience with local tree-cutting laws.

 What Is Considered A Hazardous Tree?